EaterOA/fortunebot/README.md

 - !fortune - Outputs a short UNIX fortune cookie
 - !8ball - Gives a magic 8-ball response
 - !weather - Provides weather information about a specified zipcode
+- !remind - Allows users to set reminders for themselves

 If you call its nickname in a public message, it will respond with a markov chain generated reply